Wu-Tang Chamber Music

 Chamber Music is a compilation album endorsed by Wu-Tang Clan, released on June 30, 2009, through E1 Music/Universal Records.
 This album also serves as the group's first release under the abbreviated name "Wu-Tang," a concept that would continue in subsequent compilation albums.
-It features performances by several Wu-Tang members (GZA, Masta Killa, Method Man & Cappadonna are absent) and affiliates.
+It features performances by several Wu-Tang members (GZA, Masta Killa, Method Man and Cappadonna are absent) and affiliates.
 The album was released to positive reviews from music critics.
 This album was followed up with the 2011 compilation album Legendary Weapons.